Early Life of Samuel Curtis

 Three months later, on June 10, 1862, the U.S. War Department issued General Orders, No. 63, announcing Curtis’ promotion to the rank of major general of volunteers, to date from March 21, 1862.

 After Pea Ridge, Curtis severed ties with his supply lines and pursued Van Dorn’s army farther into Arkansas, while living off of the land, much as Major General William T. Sherman would do in Georgia two years later.

 Although Curtis never caught up with Van Dorn, he forced the Confederate state government to abandon Little Rock temporarily, when his troops threatened the state capital in May 1862.

 Curtis’s soldiers also captured and occupied Helena, Arkansas in July 1862.

 Located on the west bank of the Mississippi River, between Memphis, Tennessee, and Vicksburg, Mississippi, Helena served as a Union base of operations until Major General Ulysses S. Grant downsized its garrison during the Siege of Vicksburg in 1863.

 President of the Pacific Railroad Convention

-In the late summer of 1862, Curtis took a one month of leave from his military duties to travel to Chicago.
+In the late summer of 1862, Curtis took a one-month leave from his military duties to travel to Chicago.
 Re-donning his engineer’s cap, Curtis served as president of the Pacific Railroad Convention from August 29 to September 24, 1862, shepherding the inauguration of the proposed transcontinental railway.

 Commander of the Department of the Missouri